Courses, Immersion and Mentoring

 28 hours (2h/14 weeks), equiv.
 6 ECTS

-II. three courses at the MA-level
+II. two or three courses at the MA-level

 Choose three courses from a large range of themes (international law, political science, international economics, history of international relations, anthropology and sociology of development).
 Check out the course catalogue (some courses are subject to prerequisites)